i-zokirov/announcematch-api/README.md

 The goal of the project is to create a web platform where legal entities can publish announcements and individuals can submit proposals in response to those announcements.

+Logging and Monitoring: Integrated a logging with Winston

+Security Enhancements: Implemented Helmet for setting various HTTP headers to secure the app.

+Basic Rate limiting implemented to prevent abuse of the API.

+Used TypeORM for database interactions.

+Integrated JWT Authentication and role-based access control (RBAC) for fine-grained Authorization on both HTTP and the Websocket APIs

+API Documentation with Swagger

+Implemented global error handling mechanisms .

+Used class-validator and class-transformer for DTO validation and transformation.

+Used sanitize-html to clean and sanitize the string inputs.

+Implemented basic in memory caching strategy to reduce load on the database and improve response times.

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.